 This course presents an overview of aviation career opportunities for a student interested in becoming a professional pilot, flight attendant, dispatcher, mechanic, or a member of ground crew and the safety system that supports the aviation industry.
 The student visits aviation facilities and speaks to professionals in the field, including air traffic control, aircraft maintenance, airport operations, airline pilots, and crew members.
 An introductory flight with a separate fee may be arranged.
+3 hours of lecture per week

-AER 1010 Private Pilot: Ground (3)
+Private Pilot: Ground (3)